Computer Processing Hardware

 - AMD i.e Athlon 500

 - Motorolla i.e. Motorola 68060

-The microprocessor contains three very important units that drive the computer during data processing:
+The CPU contains three very important units that drive the computer during data processing:

 - Control unit